 Supply chains can also include the tasks and functions that contribute to moving that product, such as quality control, market research, procurement, strategic sourcing, operations, distribution, finance, and customer service.

-So, if a supply chain is the network of manufacturers, suppliers and logistics providers needed to get a specific product to your business and its customers, then what is supply chain management (SCM)?
+So, if a supply chain is the network of manufacturers, suppliers, and logistics needed to get a specific product to your business and its customers, then what is supply chain management (SCM)?

 At its core, supply chain management is the act of overseeing a supply chain to improve the flow of goods and services and transform raw materials into products for the end buyer.